6 Reasons To Love Indians Baseball

 The Indians' 2018 promotional schedule is chock full of beloved standbys, including Dollar Dog night and the entertainment-packed Right Field District Block Parties.
-However, this year's array of free swag also includes bobbleheads of current players, some sweet jerseys, a plastic pint glass and a snapback hat.
+However, this year's array of free swag also includes bobbleheads of current players, jerseys, a plastic pint glass and a snapback hat.
 Progressive Field's version of happy hour also returns, which is Pregame in the District in which they offer $2(!)
 12-ounce domestic cans from 5-7pm before select weekend games.

 6. No Roster Drama